redhat-developer/developers.redhat.com/README.md

 ## First time Environment Setup
 Docker must be used in development.
-This simplifies the setup, and makes your development environment consistent with other developers and our CI servers.
+Docker simplifies the setup, and makes your development environment consistent with other developers and our CI servers.
 This works best on Linux, but we do have Mac users that are developing successfully in this environment.
 The following sections cover the steps you need to do in order to setup your environment and get the site running for the first time.